 At stations where recording instruments are used, either mean temperatures or maximum and minimum temperatures for each day are published.
-Water temperatures measured at the time of water-discharge measurements are on file in the District office.
+Water temperatures measured at the time of water-discharge measurements are on file in the Virginia District Office.
+(Address on back of title page.)